Over five weeks starting in July 2020

-This course is designed to prepare students for a deep understanding of work as a PV installation professional.
-In depth coverage of the National Electric Code (NEC 2017) and other best practices are presented for residential and commercial-scale systems.
-Lessons dive into site preplanning, technology system components, system sizing, mechanical integration, electrical integration, utility connection, inspection and commissioning, operations/maintenance/troubleshooting, and economic analysis.
+Lessons dive into best practices for site preplanning, technology system components, system sizing, mechanical integration, electrical integration, utility connection, inspection and commissioning, operations/maintenance/troubleshooting, medium-voltage interconnection issues, and economic analysis.

 NEC requirements for design and installation are highlighted including overcurrent protection, disconnects, labeling, conduit and conduit sizing.
 Special focus is given on proper plan sets including one-line electrical diagrams.
-The course will employ spreadsheets and modeling tools to allow for practical design.
+The course will employ spreadsheets, modeling tools, and contemporary simulation software (e.g. Helioscope, PVsyst, System Advisor Model, HOMER Grid, Retscreen) to allow for practical design.
 Some hands-on experience with high-end tools such as the PV Analyzer will be given.

-The course provides the 40 hours for NABCEP’s PV Installation Professional accreditation as required from an accredited institution and is offered on-premises at the Georgia Institute of Technology.
+The course provides the 40 hours for NABCEP’s PV Installation Professional accreditation as required from an accredited institution and is offered either on-premises at the Georgia Institute of Technology or via an established learning management system (LMS) platform.
 A certificate from Georgia Tech will be issued.

 Understand the complete life-cycle of a PV system from analysis to design to operations and maintenance.